afps-spec

 version all manifests string MUST valid semver version none

-displayName all manifests string MUST for flow; SHOULD for skill, tool, and provider flow value min length 1 none
+displayName all manifests string MUST for agent; SHOULD for skill, tool, and provider agent value min length 1 none

 description all manifests string MAY free text none